Sea Devils (1953 film): Plot

 The year is 1800, and Britain and France have been at war since 1798, in what later was to be known as the War of the Second Coalition.
-Gilliatt, a fisherman-turned-smuggler on Guernsey, agrees to transport a beautiful woman, Drouchette, to the French coast on his ship the Sea Devil.
-Drouchette tells him that she intends to organise the rescue of her brother from a French prison.
-Gilliatt finds himself falling in love and so feels betrayed when he later learns that Drouchette is a countess helping Napoleon plan an invasion of Great Britain.
+Gilliatt, a fisherman-turned-smuggler on Guernsey, agrees to transport a beautiful woman, Droucette, to the French coast on his ship the Sea Devil.
+Droucette tells him that she intends to organise the rescue of her brother from a French prison.
+Gilliatt finds himself falling in love and so feels betrayed when he later learns that Droucette is a countess helping Napoleon plan an invasion of Great Britain.
 However, in reality she is a British agent working to thwart this invasion.
 Not knowing this, and believing her a French spy, Gilliat kidnaps her and takes her back to Guernsey.
 He takes her to Lethiery and accuses her of being a French spy.
 However Lethiery had organised the whole thing so instead of imprisoning her he returns her to France.

 Gilliat worries that she will hang but spots Rantain escorting her to his boat at night.
 He slips by them and swims out to Raintain's boat and knocks out his partner, Blasquito.
 Gil thinks she is being taken to England to be hanged.
 However Gil is overpowered and himself tied up below deck.
-Douchette stops short of telling him the truth but kisses him and says she loves him just before she disembarks in France.
-Anchored slightly off the coast Douchette swims the final 100m and goes back to the bed she was kidnapped from.
+Droucette stops short of telling him the truth but kisses him and says she loves him just before she disembarks in France.
+Anchored slightly off the coast Droucette swims the final 100m and goes back to the bed she was kidnapped from.

 Rantain takes Gil back to Guernsey but both end in prison.

-Pretending nothing happened in the night Douchette meets Fouche.
-Fouche discovers that all the staff at the chateau were replaced just before the Countess (Douchette) arrived.
+Pretending nothing happened in the night Droucette meets Fouché.
+Fouché discovers that all the staff at the chateau were replaced just before the Countess (Droucette) arrived.
 He becomes suspicious.
 He invites the elderly Baron to Boudrec to the chateau to confirm her identity.

 Napoleon visits the chateau and explains his invasion plan to his generals.
-Douchette listens in through a communication trumpet. the Baron arrives and tricks her with a question about his long-dead son.
-Fouche locks her in the dungeon of the chateau.
+Droucette listens in through a communication trumpet. the Baron arrives and tricks her with a question about his long-dead son.
+Fouché locks her in the dungeon of the chateau.
 A carrier pigeon takes news to Lethierry in Guernsey.
 He releases Gil on condition that he rescues her.
 He agrees.

 However, Gil has to take his rival Rantain as an aide.
-A coded message is sent to Douchette but is intercepted.
+A coded message is sent to Droucette but is intercepted.
 Foche contrives to let her escape but be secretly followed.
 She heads to the cafe where Gil does his brandy collections.
 Gil waits with the cafe owner.
 Back on his ship Rantain overpowers Willie.
 He goes to the cafe and gets the owner to tie up Gil.
 He is about to kill Gil when Willie enters and kills him instead.
-Douchette appears but the cafe is surrounded by French soldiers.
+Droucette appears but the cafe is surrounded by French soldiers.
 The soldiers pursue them to the coast.
 He leads the soldiers off while she swims to the boat.
 Gil then swims to join her.